Why Pursue a Master's Degree in Information Technology

 Admission & Application Requirements

-Applications are submitted through the UTSA Graduate Application.
-Please upload all required documents (listed below) on your UTSA Graduate Application.
-It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UTSA by the appropriate application deadline.
+Applications are submitted through the UT San Antonio Graduate Application.
+Please upload all required documents (listed below) on your UT San Antonio Graduate Application.
+It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UT San Antonio by the appropriate application deadline.

-Information Technology (MS) | ||
+| Information Technology (MS) | ||

-Required Degree | Bachelor's Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.
-An undergraduate degree in Information Systems or Cyber Security is preferred. | |
+| Required Degree | Bachelor's Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution. | |

-Minimum GPA | 23-24 App: 3.0 (on a 4.0 scale); departments may consider GPA of last 60 semester credit hours.
-24-25 App: 3.2 (on a 4.0 scale); departments may consider GPA of last 60 semester credit hours. |
+| Minimum GPA | 3.0 (on a 4.0 scale) Departments may consider GPA of last 60 semester credit hours.
+Otherwise qualified individuals with a GPA below 3.0 may still be eligible for admission consideration. | |

-Transcripts* | Required from all institutions attended; international transcripts must be recorded/translated to English | |
+| Transcripts* | Required from all institutions attended; international transcripts must be recorded/translated to English | |

-Credential Evaluation | Required if you have earned university-level credit from foreign institutions.
-Submit an evaluation of your transcripts from Educational Credential Evaluators (ECE) directly from the graduate admission application platform | |
+| Credential Evaluation | Required if you have earned university-level credit from foreign institutions.
+Submit an evaluation of your transcripts from FCSA or any NACES-approved credential evaluation agency. | |

-English Language Proficiency | 23-24 App: Scores are currently waived for this program through the 2023-24 academic year.
-24-25 App: 550 TOEFL Paper / 79 TOEFL Internet / 6.5 IELTS / Duolingo 100 |
+| English Language Proficiency | 550 TOEFL Paper / 79 TOEFL Internet / 6.5 IELTS / Duolingo 100 | |

-Purpose Statement | Required | |
+| Purpose Statement | Required | |

-*Unofficial transcripts will be taken into consideration for admissions; however, if admitted into the program, you must submit official transcripts to the University. |
+| *Unofficial transcripts will be taken into consideration for admissions; however, if admitted into the program, you must submit official transcripts to the University. | ||

 Applicants are encouraged to have their admission file completed as early as possible.
 All applications, required documents and letters of recommendation, if applicable, must be submitted by 5:00 PM U.S. Central Time on the day of the deadline.
 Deadlines are subject to change.

-Information Technology (MS) | |||
+| Information Technology (MS) | |||

-Completed applications will be reviewed for admission on a rolling basis.
+| Timing on Admission Decision: Completed applications will be reviewed for admission on a rolling basis.
 Decisions generally will be made and sent to applicants within 4 to 6 weeks of receiving the application. | |||

-Academic Year 2023-24 | Priority | International | Domestic |
+| Application Deadlines for: | Priority | International | Domestic |

-Spring 2024 | October 1 | November 1 | December 1 |
+| Spring 2026 | November 1 | December 1 | |

-Summer 2024 | March 1 | April 1 | April 15 |
+| Summer 2026 | March 1 | May 1 | |

-Fall 2024 | Not Available | June 1 | August 1 |
+| Fall 2026 | June 1 | August 1 | |

-Spring 2025 | Not Available | November 1 | December 1 |
+| Spring 2027 | November 1 | December 1 | |

-Summer 2025 | Not Available | March 1 | May 1 |
+| Summer 2027 | March 1 | May 1 | |

 Career Options

-UTSA prepares you for future careers that are in demand.
-The possible careers below is data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.
+UT San Antonio prepares you for future careers that are in demand.
+The possible careers below are based on data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.

 Earn a Master of Science in Information Technology while developing expertise in cyber security.
-The UTSA MSIT Cyber Security concentration is designed to provide information technology professionals with the essential technical and business skills necessary to become a well-versed cyber professional.
+The MSIT Cyber Security concentration is designed to provide information technology professionals with the essential technical and business skills necessary to become a well-versed cyber professional.

 - Amazon